tomsoderlund/reactnative-nextjs-template/README.md

 ### Use cases

-- You want a **same user experience** in a native app and on the web.
+1. You want a **same user experience** in a native app and on the web.
-- You want a **shared codebase** between a native app and a separate website.
+2. You want a **shared codebase** between a native app and a separate website.
-- You want a **shared repository** for native app and an API, powered by Next.js and Vercel serverless functions.
+3. You want a **shared repository** for native app and its API, powered by Next.js and Vercel serverless functions.

 ## Todo list